Jaddy4567/pi-clock/README.md

 # **Final Notes **

+If ./install.sh gives an error run the following

+	chmod u+x install.sh

+Then run the install command again

-If install is not working press
+If Application is not working press
 - CTRL + ALT + F2
 To return to Command Line